 A good trauma center recognizes the advantages of a very early rehabilitation intervention program.
-Rehabilitation specialists, such as physical therapists, speech/language therapists, therapeutic recreational therapists, and occupational therapists, are often brought into the picture as early as when the patient is in the intensive care unit.
+Rehabilitation specialists, such as physical therapists, speech/language therapists, therapeutic recreational therapists, and occupational therapists, are often brought into the picture as early as when they are in the intensive care unit.
 All units must follow the same standard of care so that patients receive adequate rehabilitation at all levels of their care.Benefits of Early Rehabilitation Interventions

-Early intervention optimizes functional outcomes, provides better patient and family education, and allows opportunities for collaboration between the rehab services and bedside nurses, who assist in the rehabilitation process.
-Specific discipline recommendations can be addressed early on and complications that could hinder the patient from receiving their fullest potential are prevented, with discharge planning developed as soon as the patient is admitted.
+Early intervention optimizes functional outcomes, provides better patient and family education, and allows collaboration between the rehab services and bedside nurses, who assist in the rehabilitation process.
+Specific discipline recommendations can be addressed early on, and complications that could hinder the patient from receiving their fullest potential are prevented, with discharge planning developed as soon as they are admitted.Acute Care Model

 On acute care services, the roles of the therapist are defined as follows to allow for the best patient care:

 There should be acute care rehabilitation therapists available on each unit in a trauma center.
 All general surgery patients are cared for by a designated unit unless a bed is unavailable.
-Occupational therapy, physical therapy and speech/language therapy personnel are assigned to each unit—whether it be a medical or surgical care unit.
+Occupational therapy, physical therapy, and speech/language therapy personnel are assigned to each unit—whether it be a medical or surgical care unit.
 This way, there is a strong rapport among the therapists and other caregivers caring for the patient.
-The use of workgroups throughout the facility has led to the development of consistent standards of practice among the therapists so that trusting relationships can develop.
+The use of workgroups throughout the facility has led to the development of consistent practice standards among the therapists so that trusting relationships can develop.The Rehabilitation Consult Team

 The rehabilitation consult team has the following goals: